Book now !

 The former home of the Sade family

-The Château is built in Crillon limestone, on 3 levels, not including the lower level housing the service rooms, including the kitchens.
-Without any certainty, it is said that from this last level there was a tunnel connecting the Castle to the village church.
+The Château was built using Crillon limestone on three levels, not including the lower level that housed the service areas, including the kitchens.
+Although uncertain, it is said that from this lower level, a tunnel once connected the Château to the village church.

-The Castle was mainly occupied by the Father of the Marquis de Sade who died there in 1767, the date on which the Marquis took possession of the place and devoted all his attention to it.
-From that year onwards, he undertook numerous modernization works in order to be able to stay there with dignity.
+The Château was primarily occupied by the father of the Marquis de Sade, who died there in 1767.
+It was then that the Marquis took possession of the property and paid close attention to its upkeep.
+From that year, he initiated numerous modernization works to ensure he could reside there in comfort.

-After 1854 Changes of ownership
+After 1854 The changes of ownership.

 Since 2019 The major renovation

-Now classified 4 stars, the Château de Mazan was bought in 2019 by the French and independent hotel group, Elegant Properties Collection.
-Under the leadership of Franck Jaulneau, Director and Partner of the group, and Claire Annicchiarico, Architect, renovations were undertaken to restore the Château to all its beauty, authenticity and elegance, all with a touch of modernity.
-The key words of the renovation were: "18th century château", "Provence" and "2020".
+Now classified as a 4-star hotel, the Château de Mazan was acquired in 2019 by the French independent hotel group Elegant Properties Collection.
+Under the leadership of Franck Jaulneau, Director and Partner of the group, and architect Claire Annicchiarico, renovations were undertaken to restore the Château to its full beauty, authenticity, and elegance, with a touch of modernity.
+The guiding principles of the renovation were: "18th-century château," "Provence," and "2020."

-Reopening in 2020 Let's keep writing history
+Reopening in 2020 Let’s continue writing history.